superbrothers/kubernetes-docs/kubectl_config_set-context.md

 ### Options

 ```
+      --cluster string     cluster for the context entry in kubeconfig
       --current            Modify the current context
   -h, --help               help for set-context
+      --namespace string   namespace for the context entry in kubeconfig
+      --user string        user for the context entry in kubeconfig
 ```

 ### Options inherited from parent commands